cgio/portfolio/README.md

 See website for more: [https://chadg.io](https://chadg.io)

-**Only snippets are provided for compliance with differing licensing models**
+**For compliance with differing licensing models, most code is abridged**
 Format: *file name, language/technologies, and description*
 Listed in no particular order